 If you are experiencing financial hardship you may be eligible to access your super early.
 However, it is important to understand how this may affect your final retirement savings.
 Industry Super Australia analysis shows if you’re 25 years old and withdraw $20,000 now, you could lose

-up to $95,696 in super savings by the time you retire.
+up to $95,696* in super savings by the time you retire.
 Why?
-Because your $20,000 invested in super now is likely to grow over time and if you were to withdraw now, you will lose out on compound interest and long-term growth.
+Because your $20,000 invested in super now is likely to grow over time and if you were to withdraw now, you would lose out on compound interest and long-term growth.
 See below on what

 this could mean for you.